"Innovative Market Solutions to Help Businesses Make Informed Decisions"

 Animal-based Segment Dominated the Market Owing to its Increasing Use in Pharmaceuticals Applications

-The animal-based segment held the largest biotech ingredients market share in 2024 and is expected to experience substantial growth, driven by its high bioavailability and efficacy in pharmaceutical, nutraceutical, and cosmetic applications.
-Ingredients such as collagen, gelatin, and hormones are derived from animal tissues and offer proven functionality in drug delivery, wound healing, and anti-aging products.
+The animal-based segment held the largest biotech ingredients market share in 2025 and is expected to experience substantial growth.
+This growth is driven by its high bioavailability and efficacy in pharmaceutical, nutraceutical and cosmetic applications.
+Ingredients such as collagen, gelatin and hormones are derived from animal tissues and offer proven functionality in drug delivery, wound healing and anti-aging products.

 To know how our report can help streamline your business, Speak to Analyst

-Pharmaceuticals Segment Dominates the Market Due to Increasing Incidence of Chronic Diseases
+Pharmaceuticals Segment Dominates Due to Increasing Incidence of Chronic Diseases

-In terms of application, the market is segmented into pharmaceuticals, food and beverages, personal care & cosmetics, and others.
+In terms of application, the market is segmented into pharmaceuticals, food and beverages, personal care & cosmetics, plant nutrition & health care, animal nutrition & health care, medical beauty and others.

-The pharmaceuticals segment held the largest market share in 2024 and is expected to dominate the market during the forecast period.
-Biotech-derived APIs (active pharmaceutical ingredients), such as recombinant proteins, monoclonal antibodies, and vaccines, are favored for their efficacy and safety profiles.
-The increasing burden of chronic diseases such as diabetes, cancer, and autoimmune disorders necessitates biologic-based therapies.
+The pharmaceuticals segment held the largest market share in 2025 and is expected to dominate the market during the forecast period.
+Biotech-derived APIs (Active Pharmaceutical Ingredients), such as recombinant proteins, monoclonal antibodies and vaccines, are favored for their efficacy and safety profiles.
+The increasing burden of chronic diseases such as diabetes, cancer and autoimmune disorders necessitates biologic-based therapies.

 The food and beverages segment is also experiencing favorable growth over the projected period.
-The growth of the segment is due to increasing consumer demand for natural, sustainable, and health-enhancing products.
-Enzymes, probiotics, flavor enhancers, and functional proteins derived from biotechnology offer clean-label alternatives to synthetic additives.
+The growth of this segment is due to increasing consumer demand for natural, sustainable and health-enhancing products.
+Enzymes, probiotics, flavor enhancers and functional proteins derived from biotechnology offer clean-label alternatives to synthetic additives.

 By region, the market is segmented into North America, Europe, Asia Pacific, Latin America, and the Middle East & Africa.